terzanasta/LaCrosse-WS2315-external-sensors/README.md

 Because the external sensor does not have a Pressure sensor I used a BMP280 connected to the receiving ESP8266.

-Instead of D1 mini you can use an Arduino (uno and others).

 The format of the RF signal was obtained from the work of merbanan/rtl_433